peter88213/nvhelp-de/source/nv_collection/index.rst

 -  You can update the book description from the current project.
 Use **Book > Update book data from the current project**.
-Be sure not to change the book title, because it is used as identifier.
+Be sure not to change the book Titel, because it is used as identifier.
 -  You can update the current project description from the book.
 Use **Book > Update project data from the selected project**.